seduerr91/seduerr91.github.io/pages/castle-systems-design.md

     - multiple consumer groups: read from some stream but do different things (update dashboard vs. store event)
     - replication: can be used across multiple servers to protect against failing
     - windowing: batch events together based on time or count
-- `` - Distributed Lock: locking a resource for a short time (e.g. like a ticket reservation)
+- `Self-Checkout` - Distributed Lock: locking a resource for a short time (e.g. like a ticket reservation)
   - tradtional dbs: not designed for timed locking (e.g. 10 mins) <-> key value store in Redis.
   - use cases: checkout systems, uber driver alloc, auction bidding
   - facts: